-You know you’re a rare sort when you see your neighbor has set out trash that contains old wood wand metal and your pulse quickens. haha.
+You know you’re a rare sort when you see your neighbor has set out trash that contains old wood and metal and your pulse quickens. haha.
 At the time, I was headed down the street as my daughter was driving to get hours in for her license.
 I gasped and called my husband to go grab them.
 He replied, “they’re broken?”
 I just gave a tsk…and said, “anddddd???”
-How about I show you the vision I had for this upcycled whiskey barrel planter?
+With that in mind, how about I show you the vision I had for this upcycled whiskey barrel planter?

 Truth be told, there were two of these set out.
 This one wasn’t in as great of shape as the other.
 However, the other looked fair enough that I could plant my oregano in it.
-I don’t know about you, but I think there’s nothing better than fresh greens and herbs straight from your own yard.
+Also, I don’t know about you, but I think there’s nothing better than fresh greens and herbs straight from your own yard.

 Today is Trash to Treasure Tuesday where my blogger friends and I share our latest builds, makeovers, and finds to inspire you.
 You’ll see their posts in a bit.
 Meanwhile, the second planter wasn’t looking so hot.
 I could mess with it and plant it too, but I truly wanted to upcycle those staves and rings into something more.
 Challenge accepted.

 First, for the second upcycled barrel, I’m finishing it off.
 Then, with a good whack of my hammer, I bust out the rotting bottom and it falls apart easily.

 Does this look like trash?
 Maybe to some, but to me it’s #trashure.
-Beautiful wood with patina, and those rusty rings…yessss….
+Not only does it have beautiful wood with patina, but also those rusty rings…yessss….

 After I sorted through that pile, here’s how I have separated the pieces.
 However, at this point I have an idea of what I want to do but am playing with design and how to bring it to fruition.
 In my noggin’ I want to create as many totes as I can.
 Do you see it?